GNU/Linux applications alternatives and workarounds

 Edit your Office 365 Profile

-2) Click on the picture (or buddy icon if there is no picture) in the top, right corner.
+2) Click on your old picture or your initials in the circle in the top, right corner.

-4) Upload a picture of yourself (you can use your iSchool staff picture if you like).
+4) Click on the camera icon and upload a picture of yourself (you can use your iSchool staff picture if you like) in the popup dialog.

-5) Optionally, you can also edit your Profile to add additional information.
+5) Optionally, you can also edit your Profile to add additional information to your profile here.

 Activation Required Prompts and Microsoft Software